romulo-milani/Product-Landing-Page/README.md

-# Product-Landing-Page
+This is the third project of freeCodeCamp.com.
-freeCodeCamp.com challenge to create a landing page
+The goal is to create a product landing page similar to this:https://codepen.io/freeCodeCamp/full/RKRbwL.